 Heterogeneous Robot Swarms, UNSW Research Infrastructure Scheme (2023), AUD 68,645, Kasmarik, K., Perera, A., and 19 others

 Trusted Autonomy Self Forming Research Group Bid, School of Engineering and IT, UNSW Canberra (2022-2023), AUD 27,911, Kasmarik, K., Garratt, M., Ravi, S., Anavatti, S, Perera, A., and 7 others

 Vital Sign & Disease Detection at a Distance, Vital Intelligence Inc, 23/04/2020 - 23/10/2020

 My Research Supervision

-I am teaching Fundamentals of Robotics and Autonomous Systems (term 2, 2023).
-This brand new course uses TurtleBot4 robots.
+Course convenor and lecturer ZEIT4160 Fundamentals of Robotics and Autonomous Systems (term 2, 2023).
+We use TurtleBot4 robots for this brand new course.